Gilly7CE/Carpet-Addons-Not-Found/README.md

 - Required options: `true`, `false`
 - Categories: `SURVIVAL`, `CARPET-ADDONS-NOT-FOUND`

-### portalCreativeDelay
+### portalSpectatorDelay

-Amount of delay ticks to use a nether portal in creative
+Amount of delay ticks to use a nether portal in spectator mode.
+This requires the `spectatorPlayersUsePortals` rule to be enabled.

 - Type: `Integer`
 - Default value: `1`
 - Suggested options: `1`, `40`, `80`, `72000`
-- Categories: `CREATIVE`, `CARPET-ADDONS-NOT-FOUND`
+- Categories: `SPECTATOR`, `CARPET-ADDONS-NOT-FOUND`
 - Additional notes:
   - You must choose a value from 1 to 72000